stsnsn/ASTUR/README.md

 - `-o` or `--output`   <output_dir/> : output TSV file name (optional)
 - `-t` or `--threads` N : number of threads (default: 1)
 - `-s` or `--stats`     : output summary statistics to stdout (default: False)
+- `-p`, `--per-sequence`: process each sequence individually instead of the entire file

 - output format options
     - `-a` or `--aa-composition`   : Include amino acid composition ratios and total length in output (default: False)